-a study on Endometrial Neoplasms
+a study on Endometrial Cancer

 The primary purpose of this study is to determine if MLN0128 in combination with weekly paclitaxel improves progression-free survival (PFS) compared to weekly paclitaxel alone.